ethereum/ethereum-org-website/src/content/developers/docs/accounts/index.md

 **Contract**

-- Creating an account has a cost because you're using network storage
+- Creating a contract has a cost because you're using network storage
 - Can only send transactions in response to receiving a transaction
 - Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract